luslab/oz-bulk-rnaseq/G. Read Quantification.md

 Process:
 1. Overlapping bundles of fragment are **assembled**
 2. Fragments are connected in an **overlap graph**.
-This graph models variability in  (if the fragments are compatible then these are assumed to come from the same genetic locus - it excludes mutually incompatible fragments where splice sites are mid exon)
+This graph models variability in fragment count for each gene across replicates (if the fragments are compatible then these are assumed to come from the same genetic locus - it calculates mutually incompatible fragments where splice sites are mid exon or intron)
 3. Transcript isoforms are inferred from the **minimum paths** required to cover the graph
 4. Abundance of each gene isoform is estimated with a maximum likelihood probabilstic model